Huegoxaga/notes/algorithm/ml.md

 - Clean text
   - Removal of infrequent words - The number of unique words can be reduced greatly if many infrequent words are removed, this procedure can incresed the training speed, and might reduce the accuracy
-  - Removal of infrequent words - If a word appears too frequently, it might not prove to be very useful for classification.
+  - Removal of frequent words - If a word appears too frequently, it might not prove to be very useful for classification.
 Removing frequent words might speed things up a little bit and also make the classification task easier
-- leave out all double qoutes
+- Leave out all double qoutes
 - Stop Words - are words that are not providing useful information and will be excluded from the text.
 - Stemmer - are used to transform various forms of a word to a common one.
 Ex, different tense of a verb to the present tense.
-- Replace all non alphapetic and numerial character to space.
+- Replace all non-alphabetic and numerical characters to space.
 - Use lower case for words
 - Example command for a quick cleanup, `cat <filemane>.txt | sed -e "s/\([.\!?,'/()]\)/ \1 /g" | tr "[:upper:]" "[:lower:]" > <filemane>.preprocessed.txt`